Terry Pratchett First Novel Award

-The Terry Pratchett First Novel Award was a biennial award for the an unpublished science fiction novel written by a UK resident.
+The Terry Pratchett First Novel Award was a biennial award for an unpublished science fiction novel written by a UK resident.
 It was sponsored by British author Terry Pratchett.
 The winner was chosen by a panel of judges including Pratchett.
 The prize was a £20,000 advance against a publishing contract with Pratchett's publishers, Transworld Publishers.
 The award ended with Pratchett's death in 2015.